yinan-c/RSS-GPT/README.md

 ## Example feeds being processed

-These feeds on hosted in the rss/ directory of the [auto-commit branch](https://github.com/yinan-c/RSS-GPT/tree/auto-commit) of this repo in order to separate the manually committed content from the automatically committed content.
-You can check out the [CHANGELOG.md](CHANGELOG.md) for more details on this change.
+These feeds on hosted in the rss/ directory of the [auto-commit branch](https://github.com/yinan-c/RSS-GPT/tree/auto-commit) of this repo in order to separate the manually committed content from the automatically committed content for easier checking and merging updates to your repo.
+You can check out the [CHANGELOG.md](CHANGELOG.md) for more details about this update on 2023-09-19.

-The feeds are also on my [GitHub Pages](https://yinan.me/RSS-GPT/rss/).
+The feeds are also on my [GitHub Pages](https://yinan.me/RSS-GPT/).
 Feel free to subscribe in your favorite RSS reader.

 I will consider hosting more feeds in the future.
 Email me or submit an issue if there is any question using the script or any suggestions.